 This section provides a general, high-level overview of your grading team.
 Based on the selected filters, you can find our your team’s grading volume (number of tickets graded) and average grading time, as well as the ratio of agents to graders.

-Please note that the grading volume/tickets graded only represent Agent QA tickets, not Grader QA or Calibrations.
+Please note that the grading volume/tickets graded only represent Agent QA (AQA) tickets, not Grader QA or Calibrations.
 This number also does not include any "N/A" scores.

 II.
 GRADER METRICS